Back

 Whether you’re finishing up with residency or have practiced medicine for years, locum tenens can be a flexible, rewarding way to shape your career.
-Our recent webinar for residents and fellows—hosted by senior marketing specialist Rachel Gendi from CareerMD, with Global Medical Staffing (GMS) sales managers Lindsey Schoenberg and Emily McLaughlin, as well as Dr. Michael Jones—explores how locums works, why it appeals to physicians, and what to know before getting started.
+In a recent webinar for residents and fellows—hosted by senior marketing specialist Rachel Gendi from CareerMD—Global Medical Staffing (GMS) sales managers Lindsey Schoenberg and Emily McLaughlin talk with family medicine physician Dr. Michael Jones about how locums works, why it appeals to early-career physicians, and what to know before getting started.
+Here’s a summary of the topics they discussed or you can watch the webinar below.

 View webinar: